 Step 2: Setting your Driver

 In Live, you have the option to choose a variety of audio drivers and on Windows, the best performing driver type is ASIO.

 Commercial soundcards will generally come with a custom ASIO driver that will be best suited for use with your hardware.
 You can choose this driver from Live's preferences under the Audio Tab:

 Additionally, the third party driver, ASIO4ALL is available to download for free.
 It can be useful to those who may experience driver issues and have tested their manufacturer drivers without complete success.
-You can also used for audio device that don't come with proprietary ASIO drivers
+You can also use this for audio devices that don't come with proprietary ASIO drivers.

 Step 3: Buffer Size